MarlinZH/chrome_bookmark_manager/README.md

 # AI Bookmark Manager Chrome Extension

-An intelligent Chrome extension that helps you organize and manage your bookmarks using AI-powered analysis.
+An intelligent Chrome extension that helps you organize and manage your bookmarks using AI-powered analysis part of the OSOM AI framework..

 ## Features